M0rrisChang/SmartCharity/README.md

 Propose a new proposal by giving receiver's address, amount that this proposal needs, decription of the proposal and voting period.

+Note that only Initiator of this Charity could make new Proposal.

 It will emit an event which contains ```proposalID``` of the proposal.

 ### Vote